pw18-iu/Project03-JuicyBreakout/README.md

 I also added particle effects to the bricks, so that they would burst and generate small blocks when hit by the ball.
 And adding the audio source for the bricks when the ball hits them.

+And the previous features, such as the vibration of the wall when the ball hits bricks or wall, the random color of the bricks at the start of the game, the ball deforming, the eyeballs following the ball, and so on,

 ## References
  * [Juice it or lose it — a talk by Martin Jonasson & Petri Purho](https://www.youtube.com/watch?v=Fy0aCDmgnxg)